bootfei/bootfei.github.io/source/_posts/系统设计/分布式系统/分布式-中间件/Kafka/kafka-05-消费者实现多线程.md

   }

   /**
-   * Creates a {@link ThreadPoolExecutor} with a given number of threads to consume the messages
+   * Creates a ThreadPoolExecutor with a given number of threads to consume the messages
    * from the broker.
    *
    * @param numberOfThreads The number of threads will be used to consume the message